 After practicing mindful awareness of your thoughts for a while, you’ll have a better idea of the kinds of situations in which you’re likely to experience negative narratives.
 It’s in those situations that you’ll want to have self-coaching on standby.

 A mantra or positive affirmation is a statement of reinforcement that you can use strategically to keep you grounded, rooted, and calm during moments of stress.
-You can choose something simple to practice and call upon when you need it.
-My mantra during meditation is, “I am love,” and during tough moments I use the mantra “I’m fine I’m fine I’m great I’m great.”
+You can choose something simple to practice and call upon when you need it most.
+For example, during tough moments I use the mantra “I’m fine, I’m fine.
+I’m great, I’m great.”

-When the moment arrived, and I knew I had to tell him, I called on the power of self-coaching to push through the nerves (even though my body was telling me to run far, far away!).
-Using my mantra “I am love, you can do this!” to encourage myself, I was able to push through and express my true feelings.
-And I can tell you, it was a rewarding feeling.
+You can also use mantras or affirmations during vulnerable moments.
+For example, the first time I said “I love you” to my partner, self-coaching really helped me!
+Firstly, I was terrified, because one of my own negative narratives is a fear of being unlovable.
+Secondly, when the moment arrived and I knew I had to tell him, my body was telling me to run far, far away (which I clocked using mindfulness)!
+Eventually, I called on the power of self-coaching to push through the nerves, and using the mantra, “I am love, I can do this!” to encourage myself, I was able to push through and express my true feelings.
+And I can tell you, it was a very rewarding feeling.

 You don’t have to use these exact affirmations, and in fact, I encourage you to come up with your own!
 Choose something unique to you that will help make you feel more grounded during moments of fear or stress.

 When it comes to challenging negative narratives and long-held fears, sometimes a positive statement isn’t enough.
 In these cases, it’s important to focus on giving yourself concrete evidence of the positive truth you want to be thinking instead.